 - Michael Scott Joseph, Guild of Bookworkers 100th Anniversary, American Craft, February / March 2007

 1000 Artists' Books: Exploring the Book as Art, by Sandra Salamony and Peter and Donna Thomas, contains examples of my work.
 Released in September 2012, it is available here, or better yet: at your local bookstore.

-Rust Belt Chic: The Cleveland Anthology, edited by Richey Piiparinen and Anne Trubeck, contains an article by David C. Barnett titled, "Tales of the Regional Art Terrorists" about some very early art activity I was involved in; it includes quotes from an interview as well.
+Rust Belt Chic: The Cleveland Anthology, edited by Richey Piiparinen and Anne Trubeck, contains an article by David C. Barnett titled, "Tales of the Regional Art Terrorists" about some very early art activity; it includes quotes from an interview as well.
 Released in September 2012, it is available here.

 I wote the cover notes for Hanji Unfurled - One Journey Into Korean Papermaking, by Aimee Lee.
 It is an excellent and multi-leveled account of her Fulbright year in Korea and her later work with the Morgan Conservtory, building the first hanji-making studio in the United States.
 Published by Legacy Press and released in October 2012, it is available here.

 A view of (S)Edition is included in the 21 International Contemporary Paper Artists section of Helen Hiebert's new dvd, The Papermaker's Studio Guide, released in Fall 2012 and available here.

 The Exquisite Notes: An Artist's Sketchbook On Bookbinding, by Sylvia Alotta, includes several structures from my classes from 2000 - 2002.
 Published by Bookbinders Workshop, Inc., it is available here.

 Blogs / Flickr sites: